sbpark88/sbpark88.github.io/_posts/2022-11-21-structures-and-classes.md

 var anotherResolution = Resolution() anotherResolution.width = 1600
 print("The width of anotherResolution is now \(anotherResolution.width)")
+// Prints "The width of anotherResolution is now 1600"
 ```

 #### <span style="color: rgba(166, 42, 254, 1)">4.
 Memberwise Initializers for Structure Types</span>